Skip to main content

 • What penalties apply for caretaker-initiated cancellations?

-• Airbnb imposes penalties, including fees and blocked availability.
+• Airbnb and Vrbo impose penalties, including fees and blocked availability.
 Valid reasons may qualify for fee waivers, which Fairly can assist with.

 Did this answer your question?